Beit-Hatfutsot/wp-ravdori/wp-content/plugins/printfriendly/readme.txt

 [How to articles and support](https://support.printfriendly.com) for Print, PDF, and Email button by PrintFriendly

 = Content Not Showing =
-Use [PrintFriendly & PDF custom class names](https://support.printfriendly.com/button/developer-questions/include-exclude-content/) to include/exclude content.
+Use [PrintFriendly & PDF custom class names](https://support.printfriendly.com/wordpress/customize-content-selection/) to include/exclude content.

 = How to add custom header to Print and PDF =
 Use the option in the Plugin settings.
-[See how](https://support.printfriendly.com/button/wordpress/custom-header-wp/)
+[See how](https://support.printfriendly.com/wordpress/custom-header-footer/#using-plugin-settings)

-= Hide the button on a specific page=
-You can [hide the Print, PDF, and Email button](https://support.printfriendly.com/button/wordpress/hide-button/) using CSS.